-The Child Psychiatry School Program’s primary objectives include observing, assessing, and identifying school-based strategies and supports to enhance each elementary-aged student’s transition back to school following their admission into the Child Psychiatry Unit at BC Children's Hospital.
-The School Program includes a blended model of classroom time, formalized academic assessment and a school case management coordination/transition plan for each student’s home school.
-The program teachers also provide pre-admission and post-discharge support.
-The school program offers the opportunity for students to maintain engagement with their learning, with a focus on understanding and supporting development of self-regulation and social-emotional learning.
-Students’ participation in the school program allows for increased understanding of each child’s unique strengths, along with the identification of potential supports, accommodations, and school-based services that support their overall inclusion and well-being at school.
+The Child Psychiatry School Program’s primary objectives include observing, assessing, and identifying school-based strategies and supports to enhance each elementary-aged student’s transition back to school following their admission into the Child Psychiatry Unit at BCCH.
+The school program includes a blended model of classroom time, formalized academic assessment, parent consultation, coordination with each child’s enrolled school, and transition planning.
+The school program offers the opportunity for students to maintain engagement with learning during their stay, with an intensive focus on understanding and supporting development of self-regulation and social-emotional learning.
+Students’ participation in the school program allows for increased understanding of each child’s unique strengths, along with the identification of potential supports, accommodations, and school-based services that may support their overall inclusion and well-being at school.
 Observations of the child’s functioning in the classroom setting are shared with the Child Psychiatry Unit’s multidisciplinary team to assist in developing a holistic understanding of the child’s strengths and needs.

 Children are admitted to the school program following their acceptance into the Child Psychiatry Unit’s Pre-admission Program.
 Children may be referred to the Child Psychiatry Unit by their community Child and Youth Mental Health case manager, psychiatrist, or pediatrician.
 During the pre-admission phase, the program’s teachers meet with parents to obtain consent to liaise with their child’s enrolled school, to gather school records, and to identify school-based goals as part of their overall admission.